 Eurostat, the Organisation for Economic Cooperation and Development (OECD) and the World Health Organisation (WHO) have established a common framework for a joint healthcare data collection.
 Following this framework, EU Member States submit their data to Eurostat on the basis of a gentlemen’s agreement.
 The data collected relates to:

 - healthcare expenditure following the methodology of the system of health accounts (SHA);

 - statistics on human and physical resources in healthcare — supplemented by additional Eurostat data on hospital activities (discharges and procedures).

 Monetary and non-monetary statistics may be used to evaluate how a country’s healthcare system responds to the challenge of universal access to good healthcare, through measuring financial, human and technical resources within the healthcare sector and the allocation of these resources between healthcare activities (for example, preventive and curative care), groups of healthcare providers (for example, hospitals and ambulatory centres), or healthcare professionals (for example, medical and paramedical staff).

-Healthcare data on expenditure are based on various surveys and administrative (register-based) data sources, as well as estimations made within the EU Member States, reflecting country-specific ways of organising healthcare and different reporting systems for the collection of statistics pertaining to healthcare.
+Healthcare data on expenditure are based on administrative (register-based) data sources and various surveys, as well as estimations made within the EU Member States, reflecting country-specific ways of organising healthcare and different reporting systems for the collection of statistics pertaining to healthcare.